Omkarugale-143/Antarctica-Data-Analyst-Assignment/README.md

-Antarctica Data Analyst Assignment – CO₂ Emission Analysis & Sustainable IT Strategies
+CO₂ Emission Analysis & Sustainable IT Strategies
 Author: Omkar Ugale
 This repository contains the complete solution for the Data Analyst Assignment given by Antarctica Global, focusing on global emission trends, digital infrastructure sustainability, and actionable IT decarbonization strategies.
 🚀 Project Overview